Twin Cities, Gemini

 “Hey, the workers at the Casa and the clubs are plenty talented.”
 Cadence chuckled, stroking a B flat.
 “I mean, I’m sure they lost a lot of talent when you left.
 Agape complained about it all the time.”

 Alma’s eyes suddenly lost their light.
-“So, if you really do know Agape well enough for her to speak to you like that,” she drew, pulling away her hand, “then it really is true.
+“So, if you really do know Agape well enough for her to speak to you like that.”
+She pulled away her hand.
+“Then it really is true.
 You really have been working with the Romanos all these years—”

 Alma remained silent.